Amaan-Uddin/User-Authentication-System/README.md

 6. Open your web browser and visit [http://localhost:3000](http://localhost:3000/) to access the User Authentication System.

+## Note:

+Please note that when running the code on your local machine, it is important to set up an `.env` file with all the required configurations.
+This file should include the following information:

+- `DATABASE_URI`: The URI or path to your MongoDB database.
+- `ACCESS_TOKEN_SECRET`: The secret key used for generating access tokens.
+- `REFRESH_TOKEN_SECRET`: The secret key used for generating refresh tokens.
+- `REMEMBER_TOKEN_SECRET`: The secret key used for generating remember tokens.
+- `EMAIL_ADD`: The email address used for sending email notifications.
+- `PASSWORD`: The password for the above email address, used for authentication in nodemailer syntax.

+Make sure to set the values for these configurations in your `.env` file before running the User Authentication System on your local machine.

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the User Authentication System, feel free to submit a pull request.
 Please follow the existing code style and guidelines.